-The state of the s Note: Allotment of units will be done after deduction of applicable stamp duty, if any.
-Refund Not Applicable Who can invest This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.
-The following persons (i.e. an indicative list of persons) are eligible and may apply for subscription to the Units of the Scheme provided they are not prohibited by any law/ Constitutive documents governing them: Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; Karta of Hindu Undivided Family (HUF); Minor (as the first and the sole holder only) through a natural guardian (i.e. father or mother, as the case may be) or a court appointed legal guardian.
-There shall not be any joint holdingin a minor's folio.
-Payment for investment shall be accepted from the bank account of the minor, parent or legal guardian of the minor or from a joint account of the minor with the parent or legal guardian.
-Partnership Firms & Limited Liability Partnerships (LLPs); Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860, CoOperative Societies registered under the Co-Operative Societies Act, 1912, One Person Company; Banks & Financial Institutions; Mutual Funds/ Alternative Investment Funds registered with SEBI; Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds; Non-resident Indians (NRIs)/Persons of Indian Origin residing abroad (PIO)/ Overseas Citizen of India (OCI) on repatriation basis or on non-repatriation basis; Foreign Portfolio Investors (FPI) registered with SEBI in accordance with applicable laws; Army, Air Force, Navy and other paramilitary units and bodies created by such institutions; Council of Scientific and Industrial Research, India; Multilateral Financial Institutions/ Bilateral Development Corporation Agencies/ Bodies Corporate incorporated outside India with the permission of Government of India/Reserve Bank of India; Trustee, AMC, Sponsor and their associates may subscribe to Units under the Scheme;

-16. Such other category of investors as may be decided by the AMC / Trustee from time to time provided their investment is in conformity with the applicable laws and SEBI (MF) Regulations.
+This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.

+The following persons (i.e. an indicative list of persons) are eligible and may apply for subscription to the Units of the Scheme provided they are not prohibited by any law/ Constitutive documents governing them:

+- 1. Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; - 2.
+Karta of Hindu Undivided Family (HUF); - 3.
+Minor (as the first and the sole holder only) through a natural guardian (i.e. father or mother, as the case may be) or a court appointed legal guardian.
+There shall not be any joint holdingin a minor's folio, Payment for investment shall be accepted from the bank account of the minor, parent or legal guardian of the minor or from a joint account of the minor with the parent or legal guardian.

+- 4. Partnership Firms & Limited Liability Partnerships (LLPs); - 5.
+Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860, CoOperative Societies registered under the Co-Operative Societies Act, 1912, One Person Company; - 6.
+Banks & Financial Institutions; - 7.
+Mutual Funds/ Alternative Investment Funds registered with SEBI; - 8.
+Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds; - 9.
+Non-resident Indians (NRIs)/Persons of Indian Origin residing abroad (PIO)/ Overseas Citizen of India (OCI) on repatriation basis or on non-repatriation basis; - 10.
+Foreign Portfolio Investors (FPI) registered with SEBI in accordance with applicable laws; - 11.
+Army, Air Force, Navy and other paramilitary units and bodies created by such institutions; - 12.
+Council of Scientific and Industrial Research, India; - 13.
+Multilateral Financial Institutions/ Bilateral Development Corporation Agencies/ Bodies Corporate incorporated outside India with the permission of Government of India/Reserve Bank of India; - 14.
+Other Schemes of quant Mutual Fund subject to the conditions and limits prescribed by SEBI (MF) Regulations; - 15.
+Trustee, AMC, Sponsor and their associates may subscribe to Units under the Scheme: - 16.
+Such other category of investors as may be decided by the AMC / Trustee from time to time provided their investment is in conformity with the applicable laws and SEBI (MF) Regulations.